ClementTsang/foto/README.md

 # foto

-A demo image repository as per [Shopify's backend coding challenge for Summer 2021](https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit).
+A demo image repository prototype as per [Shopify's backend coding challenge for Summer 2021](https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit).
 Mainly built using Rust, Sled, and Rocket, with many other libraries to aid in implementation.

 ## Features